beechovsky/django-react-todo/README.md

 # django-react-todo
-Toy app for reasearching the combo of React and Django
+Toy app for researching the combo of React and Django